 - Stanford Law School (J.D.)

-Named one of the Top 40 Under 40 Lawyers in California in 2018, one of the Top Women Lawyers in California in 2017 by The Daily Journal and a Next Generation Leader in Tech Law by The Recorder (2018, ALM), Davida Brook’s practice focuses on commercial litigation at both trial and appellate levels, and ranges from two-party business and employment disputes to complex, multi-party and class action cases involving securities, contract, and patent law.
-Ms. Brook has been recognized for her work on several occasions, most recently for her role in securing an important appellate victory against Beats Electronics, Dr. Dre, and Jimmy Iovine, in a case involving royalties owed to client Steven Lamar from sales of several models of the popular Beats by Dr. Dre headphones.
-Click here for more on the matter and here for a profile on Ms. Brook’s contribution to the case.
+Named one of the Top 40 Under 40 Lawyers in California in 2018, one of the Top Women Lawyers in California in 2017 by The Daily Journal and a Next Generation Leader in Tech Law by The Recorder (2018, ALM), Ms. Brook’s practice focuses on commercial litigation at every level, and ranges from two-party business and employment disputes to complex, multi-party and class action cases involving securities, contract, and patent law.
+Ms. Brook is also well known for her work related to defamation and intellectual property.

-Ms Brook has also achieved success in multi-million dollar class action matters.
-In 2015, she was an integral part of a legal team that represented a class of 7,000 limited partners who invested in oil and gas limited partnerships and alleged that they voted to divest themselves of their partnership rights based on false and misleading statements and omissions in defendants’ proxy statements, losing millions in the process.
-After three years of hard fought litigation, Ms. Brook’s team obtained a $37.5 million settlement for the class.
-Click here for more on that matter.
+In 2015, Ms. Brook was an integral part of a legal team that represented a class of 7,000 limited partners who invested in oil and gas limited partnerships and alleged that they voted to divest themselves of their partnership rights based on false and misleading statements and omissions in defendants’ proxy statements, losing millions in the process.
+After three years of hard-fought litigation, Ms. Brook’s team obtained a $37.5 million settlement for the class, with the class receiving $24.5 million).